luccabb/db_flask/README.md

 This Backend was deployd on AWS, using:

-- RDS for Database.
+- Amazon RDS for Database.
 - API Gateway to allow communication via API with AWS resources.
-- AWS Lambda to run serverless code that queries our RDS instance.
+- AWS Lambda to run serverless code that queries our RDS Database.

 ## API